 (Full name is Joichi Ito or 伊藤穰一)

-He earned a PhD from Keio University Graduate School of Media and Governance in 2018 for his thesis, "The Practice of Change," which is being turned into a book.
-He serves as a distinguished researcher at the Keio Research Institute at SFC's Internet and Society Laboratory.
+He earned a doctor of philosophy degree from Keio University Graduate School of Media and Governance in 2018 for his thesis, The Practice of Change.
+He serves as a distinguished researcher at Keio University.

 Ito is co-author with Jeff Howe of Whiplash: How to Survive Our Faster Future (Grand Central Publishing, December 2016).

 His writings, podcasts and other works can be found on his website.